For more information about formats, visit our ordering page.

 Students use O'odham calendar sticks as primary sources to consider the connection between local history and the wider history of North America.

-Working cooperatively, students clarify and evaluate alternative perspectives about issues at play in southern Arizona in 1871 and consider the ways U.S. westward expansion affected different groups there.
+Working cooperatively, students research and present multiple perspectives about issues at play in southern Arizona in 1871, and consider the ways U.S. westward expansion affected different groups there.

 In this activity, students analyze two accounts from 1871 of the attack at Camp Grant and consider the effects of missing voices in history.